I don’t care – Ronnie O’Sullivan not concerned about winning UK Championship

 “I really don’t celebrate birthdays to be honest.
 I don’t get excited by that either.
 I get excited by my work and some little projects I’m working on.”

-Even a break of 120 to wrap up a tight contest in which he had looked out-of-sorts in the early stages failed to kindle any evident enthusiasm in O’Sullivan, who will return for his last eight match on Friday.
+Even a break of 120 to wrap up a tight contest in which he had looked out-of-sorts in the early stages failed to kindle any evident enthusiasm in O’Sullivan, who will face Kyren Wilson in the last eight on Friday.

 “I’m just happy to be through and still in the tournament,” added O’Sullivan.
 “It is what it is out there.
 I really haven’t got a clue how it all works.